flowchartsman/pfunc/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/flowchartsman/pfunc?label=Latest%20Release&style=plastic)
 ![downloads](https://img.shields.io/github/downloads/flowchartsman/pfunc/total?style=plastic)

+**PRE-RELEASE**

 PFunc is a [Pulsar Function](https://pulsar.apache.org/docs/next/functions-overview/) SDK for Go.

 [Pulsar](https://pulsar.apache.org/) is a distributed pub-sub messaging platform with a very flexible messaging model and an intuitive client API.

-PFunc is brand new and in active development.
-It was created to add some features and to experiment with a more ergonomic API, while also serving as a Proof-of-concept for the official SDK.
+PFunc was created to add some features and to experiment with a more ergonomic API, while also serving as a proof-of-concept for the official SDK.
 The goal is not to compete with the official SDK, but to help improve it and potentially eventually serve as a replacement.

-Version pinning is highly recommended pending v1.0.0.
+## Status

+**PFunc is in early pre-release and is not considered production-ready**.
+The API is still in active development, and will likely have at several breaking changes before beta, and may invlude some before v1.0.0.
+If you want to experiment with it, version pinning is highly recommended pre 1.0.0.

+Please check the [milestones](https://github.com/flowchartsman/pfunc/milestones?with_issues=yes) for more info on progress to release.

 ## Planned Features